abhiramready/Habit-System/Habits/LearnProgramming/2022-LearnProgramming.md

 * Worked on Redux and Sagas
 * Working on an E-Commerce React project
 * Fix Sonar issues and improve code coverage
-* Learned rapid protoyping of given UI design
+* Learned rapid prototyping of given UI design
-* Crate new components using atomic deisgn patterns
+* Crate new components using atomic design patterns